SE2-Team-3/polito-se2-24-03-kiruna-explorer/code/client/README.md

 ### Explore Map
 **File**: `modules/GeneralPagaes/Map/ExploreMap.tsx`
 The component  provides functionality for displaying documents as markers on a clustered map and integrates with draggable markers for user interaction

 ---
+### 2.2.
+Diagram
+This folder contains components for Georeferencing documents on diagram:

+### BG Table
+**File**: `undefined now`
+This component renders a large HTML table with a predefined structure.

+---

+### Diagram Area
+**File**: `undefined now`
+The component is  designed to render an interactive diagram.

+---

+### Header
+**File**: `undefined now`
+The component is  designed to render a table header containing a list of years.

+---

+### Icon
+**File**: `undefined now`
+This component creates interactive flow diagrams or node-based UIs.
+It includes handles for connecting edges, along with an icon and label.

+---

+### Node Form
+**File**: `undefined now`
+The component is designed to provide a form interface for adding a new node to diagram.
+It allows users to input the necessary data for a new node, such as its ID, label, and position coordinates (X and Y), and then submit this data.

+---
+### Sidebar
+**File**: `undefined now`
+This component renders a sidebar displaying a list of document types.
+It serves as a simple UI element to show the document types in a tabular format, likely to support navigation or filtering in the application.

+---
+### Zoom Slider
+**File**: `undefined now`
+The component is designed to control and display the zoom level of a viewport in the diagram.

+---